BehroozZare/CSC148-Example/Section1/Implementation/README.md

 The first two lines of printing are what we expected.
 For the third line, we can see that the output of 80 is actually a rounding of 79.98!
 While it seems okay for this example, we should keep in mind that it can produce bugs for other inputs as we saw in our [Design Section](../Design/README.md).
 But that's a fight for another day!
 For now, the output of our simulator is way off, and the initial positions are not violating the screen size.
 So basically, the function works based on our intention!
 This only means one thing: we need to refine our understanding of the problem as our design itself has a problem!

 Before evaluating our assumption and our solution to the problem, note how printing this many variables can be a bit hard!
 Especially for a relatively small function, we needed to add this many prints.
-To make our lives easier, we can use debuggers to see the variables.
+To make our lives easier, we can use the debugger to see the variables.
 For basic use, we can mark a line of code (with the mouse, click on a line that you are interested in) as a place where the code stops and waits for our command to proceed.
 Then, at that point, we can see the variables that we want, without the use of prints!
 For example, I add the following marks or breakpoints and see how variables change.

 ![alt text](Figures/BreakPoints.png)

-Note that based on the reasoning that we used for adding the print functions, I added a break point just before where we wanted to print each variables.
+Note that based on the reasoning that we used for adding the print functions, I added a break point just before where we wanted to print each variable.
 Now let's start debugging with the debug button!

 ![alt text](Figures/DebugButton.png)